sehlceris/google-cloud-dynamic-dns-updater/README.md

 1. Point your domain's DNS entries to Google Cloud DNS' name servers.
 [Instructions](https://cloud.google.com/dns/docs/update-name-servers)
 1. Create a Service Account for your project.
 Give it the role of DNS Administrator
 1. Create and download a JSON key for your service account, and save it to the same directory as this script.
 Rename it `google-cloud.json`.
 Again, this file stores passwords to your Google Cloud project so you should ensure it is in a safe place.
-1. Copy `config.example.json` into `config.json` and edit it to your needs.
+1. Make a copy of `secrets/config.example.json` into `secrets/config.json` and edit it to your needs.
     - Project ID
     - Zone Name
     - DNS names.
 Note: your DNS names should have a period at the end, like so: `cloud.mydomain.com.`

 ## running the application

-Ensure that you have `google-cloud.json` and `config.json` handy.
+Ensure that you have `secrets/google-cloud.json` and `secrets/config.json` ready.

 ### running with docker